 How do you cope with Alyanna’s inadequacies or incapacities?

-I can also count for help with my two other sisters and my mother-in-law when she was with us on vacation last year.
+I can also count for help with my two other sisters who just live close by.

 So, family support does the trick for me.”